zeroDivZero/notes-ios/notes/testing/tips.md

 let myInt = try XCTUnwrap(myIntOptional)
 ```

+## Test Error

+Can catch error in test, use `XCTAssertThrowsError()` and `XCTAssertNoThrow()` to catch error, or make test itself throw error (failing test).

+## `addTeardownBlock()`

+Registers block of teardown code to run after current test method ends.
+Useful if test can pollute others but don't want teardown code in `tearDown()`.

 ## `XCTSkip`

-Error to cause test to stop and be marked as skipped when thrown.
+Error when thrown causes test to stop and be marked as skipped.
 Allows skipping test based on runtime info (e.g., not testing iPad-specific feature on iPhone sim, network down, etc.).

 ```swift
 guard #available(iOS 13.4, *) else {